 Contract liabilities may include deferred revenue related to customer payments made in advance of the customer obtaining control of the product, as well as liabilities associated with sales incentives.
 At September 30, 2019, and December 31, 2018, the Company had no contract liability balances.

 Disaggregation of Net Revenues

-Our net revenues by product type are presented below for the three and six months ended June 30, 2019 and 2018.
+Our net revenues by product type are presented for the three and nine months ended September 30, 2019 and 2018.

 Research and Development

 Research and development expenses consist primarily of operating expenses, the cost of manufacturing our product for clinical study, the cost of conducting clinical studies and the cost of conducting preclinical and research activities.